DEVSENSE/phptools-docs/docs/vscode/composer.md

 ### `composer: licenses`

-Shows summary of your required packages licenses.
+Shows a summary of your required package licenses.

 ### `composer: outdated`

-Shows list of outdated packages.
+Shows a list of outdated packages.

 ### `composer: reinstall`